IIInitiationnn/BloodEmporium/README.md

 ## Overview
 - Automatically selects optimal nodes on the Bloodweb based on user-configured preferences.
+- Uses a cost algorithm to determine optimally how to select maximal preferred unlockables and minimal undesirable ones.
 - Uses game icon files to identify nodes on the Bloodweb.
 - Should not be bannable since there are no interactions with the game's memory or process.